REQUEST FOR APPLICATIONS

 EMERGING AND ZOONOTIC DISEASES SIGNATURE PROGRAM

-$150,000.00 is available to fund Emerging and Zoonotic Diseases (EZD) Signature Program projects under the following categories
+$175,000.00 is available to fund Emerging and Zoonotic Diseases (EZD) Signature Program projects of 1-2 years duration under the following categories:

-- Postdoctoral mentored applications – Research projects developed by post‐doctoral scientists that have potential for high impact and are likely to lead to future external funding with a research emphasis fitting the EZD program description, are sought under this category.
-Postdoctoral candidates who are not pursuing a PhD at the time of application are eligible under this category.
-Proposed project must demonstrate a career transition plan.
+2. Postdoctoral mentored applications – Research projects developed by post-doctoral scientists are sought under this category that have 1) potential for high impact, 2) are likely to lead to future external funding, 3) have a research emphasis fitting the EZD program description, and 4) will assist the applicant in becoming an independent researcher.
+The proposal must describe a career transition plan.
+Applicants must have obtained their PhD prior to June, 2015.

 Please note: The same/similar proposal cannot be submitted to more than one Signature Program funding opportunity

-- Proposal Narrative: The narrative should include the below components and is limited
+3. Proposal Narrative: The narrative should include the below components and is limited to 4 pages.

 4. Timeline: 1 page limit